brandonstarxel/chunking_evaluation/README.md

     print("Evaluation Results:", results)
     ```

-2. **Optional: If generation is unable to generate questions try approximate highlights**
+2. **Optional: If generation is unable to generate queries try approximate excerpts**

     ```python
-    # Generate questions and highlights, and save to CSV
+    # Generate queries and excerpts, and save to CSV
-    evaluation.generate_questions_and_highlights(approximate_highlights=True)
+    evaluation.generate_queries_and_excerpts(approximate_excerpts=True)
     ```
 ## Package Dependancies:
 - chroma